Is Texting and Driving More Dangerous Than Drinking and Driving?

 So, is texting and driving more dangerous than drinking and driving?
 There haven’t been extensive direct comparative studies, but what we can say for sure is that texting behind the wheel is causing more and more car crashes each year, even as drunk driving accidents decline.

 Texting and driving can sometimes be difficult to separate from other, related behaviors, as many studies lump it into the category of “distracted driving.”
 However, distracted driving is on the rise, and texting almost certainly has something to do with it.

-Just between 2005 and 2010, there was a 28 percent increase in fatalities due to distracted driving, according to the National Institutes of Health (NIH).
+Between 2019 and 2020, there was a 6% increase in fatalities due to distracted driving, according to the National Highway Traffic Safety Administration (NHTSA).
 This timeframe coincides with a significant shift in technology, with flip phones giving way to smartphones and other devices with texting capabilities.
 It is likely that as people began to take their eyes off the road and look at their phones, they became distracted and got into more accidents.
 By 2016, the trend had developed so much that in that year alone, distracted driving killed 3,450 people nationwide, according to the National Highway Traffic Safety Administration (NHTSA).

 Drinking and Driving by the Numbers

 Drinking and driving still currently kills more people nationwide than texting and driving do, but the numbers have sharply declined over time.
 In the mid-1970s, drunk driving accounted for 60 percent of all traffic fatalities, according to the NIH.
 By 2016, that number had fallen to 28 percent, according to the Centers for Disease Control and Prevention (CDC).